 Five Ways to Use a Small Urban Backyard

-City dwellers often rely on botanical gardens and city parks for their outdoor fix, but many may have a perfectly good garden space in the back yard.
-Of course, the small backyard space may covered with concrete or overrun with weeds and worse.
+City dwellers often rely on botanical gardens and city parks for their outdoor fix, but many may have a perfectly green garden space in the back yard.
+Of course, the small backyard area may be covered with concrete or overrun with weeds and worse.
 That doesn’t mean there is no hope.

-You can never magically expand a small space into a lush suburban garden escape, but there are good ways to use small urban backyard spaces.
-Here are five of the best options for a small urban garden.
+You can never magically expand a small space into a lush suburban garden escape, but there are good ways to use minuscule urban backyards.
+Here are five of the best.

-The idea of a vegetable farm may conjure huge rural spaces, but plenty of food can be grown in a very small space.
-Some companies such as Minifarmbox specialize in products for small vegetable gardens, urban and otherwise.
+The idea of a vegetable farm may conjure up visions of huge rural acres, but plenty of food can be grown in a very small square footage.
+Companies such as Minifarmbox specialize in products for tiny vegetable gardens, downtown and otherwise.
 The company suggests an ambitious city dweller can grow 80 heads of lettuce, 70 pounds of tomatoes, 50 pounds of beets and more in a four-foot-by-four-foot raised garden bed.

-Of course, it takes some planning and strategy to optimize an urban vegetable garden.
+Of course, it takes some planning and strategy to optimize a non-rural vegetable garden.
 Ideally, most vegetables want six to eight hours of full sun, so you may need a raised bed on wheels to help chase the sun.
-Also use a good rich planting mix and fertilize regularly, particularly if using raised beds, where you have not access to the natural nutrients in the soil.
-Also focus on dwarf varieties.
+Also use a good rich planting mix and fertilize regularly, particularly if using raised beds, where you have no access to the natural nutrients in the soil.
+And focus on dwarf varieties.
 Miniature eggplants, tomatoes and more are packed with plenty of flavor you can’t find at the supermarket.

 • You must provide food for wildlife, which can be as simple as a hanging feeder or a few native plants.